ksokolovUF/gatorlink_bypass/README.md

 # GatorLink Bypass Codes

-The 2FA app UF makes you to use is proprietary malware, and the phone call authentication is very inconvenient.
+The 2FA app UF makes you use is proprietary malware, and the alternative phone call authentication is very inconvenient (I usually don't carry my phone with me).
-UF simply refuses to adopt standard TOTP based 2FA.
+UF simply refuses to adopt standard TOTP based 2FA that works on any device.
-That's where the bypass codes come in: you get 5 singe-use codes that replace 2FA.
+However, UF provides a silly bypass codes system for people with phone issues: you get 5 singe-use codes that replace 2FA.
-Every time you generate 5 more any unused codes become invalid, so you can't just stock up on them.
+Every time you generate 5 more, any unused codes become invalid, so you can't just stock up on them.
-Since GatorLink really likes to log you out multiple times a day, it becomes very inconvenient to manage the codes.
+Since GatorLink really likes to log you out multiple times a day, it becomes very inconvenient to manage the codes, especially when you need them for HiPerGator work -- they run out very fast.

 This program helps you manage the codes regenerating them for you, making sure they never run out.